elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 "llo"
 ```

 This finishes our tour of bitstrings, binaries and strings.
 A string is a UTF-8 encoded binary, and a binary is a bitstring where the number of bits is divisible by 8.
-Although this shows the flexibility Elixir provides to work with bits and bytes, 99% of the time you will be working with binaries and using the `is_binary/1` and `byte_size/1` functions.
+Although this shows the flexibility Elixir provides for working with bits and bytes, 99% of the time you will be working with binaries and using the `is_binary/1` and `byte_size/1` functions.

 ## Char lists